 by Marc Claire Research Scientist Detecting life on a planet beyond Earth would be one of the coolest things ever!
 In our paper, we talk about detecting signs of life on other planets that breathe out oxygen.
 While this strategy READ MORE

-by Tuuli Mäkinen University of Jyväskylä, Finland It was no ordinary fishing trip.
-In May 2011, Denis Tweddle, a research associate of the South African Institute for Aquatic Biodiversity (SAIAB), led an expedition to collect little-known fishes from the remote rivers READ MORE
+It was no ordinary fishing trip.
+In May 2011, Denis Tweddle, a research associate of the South African Institute for Aquatic Biodiversity (SAIAB), led an expedition to collect little-known fishes from the remote rivers of southern Malawi in Africa.
+As READ MORE

 My research interests are centered on the evolutionary relationships among species of seahorse and pipefish in the family Syngnathidae through morphological study and DNA sequencing.
 This entails collecting and observing fish for study via scuba diving and photography in shallow inshore water in READ MORE